tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/pandoc-use.md

 ```
 {{% /codeblock %}}

-This is the output PDF file:
+This command produces a PDF in your directory with syntax-highlighted code blocks for both R and Python:

 <p align = "center">
 <img src = "../images/output-code.png" width="400">